hydrocoast/visclaw_julia/README.md

 - Julia v1.0.0
 - Plots
 - PyPlot
-PyPlot is recommended for the backend of Plots.
+PyPlot is recommended to use the backend of Plots.
 GR is also available.

 ## Others
 In order to make animations, the following softwares are necessary.